 Simple but well-thought-out, the original Weber Kettle Grill has been evolving and improving since 1952.
 The 22-inch-diameter grate holds 13 hamburgers at once and is hinged to make it easy to add more charcoal during cooking.
 One touch of a handle dumps ashes into an oversized catcher so you can keep the grill clean.

 Have it both ways with a gas and charcoal grill combo

 Dual gas-charcoal grills offer the advantages of both types of cooking.
 Charcoal gives you the most heat, and imparts the smoky flavor to meats and vegetables that make grilled food such a crowd-pleaser.
 The gas capability gives you instant heat and complete temperature control.

-Another advantage of a gas and charcoal grill combo: You can cook various foods at different temperatures simultaneously, such as low-and-slow chicken on one side and hot-sear steaks on the other.
-Some combo grills feature one grilling surface that can be switched from gas to charcoal and back, others give you optimum versatility with side by side gas and charcoal units.
+Another advantage of a gas and charcoal grill combo is that you can cook various foods at different temperatures simultaneously, such as low-and-slow chicken on one side and hot-sear steaks on the other.
+Some combo grills feature one grilling surface that can be switched from gas to charcoal and back, others give you optimum versatility with side-by-side gas and charcoal units.

 Best Gas and Charcoal Combo: Char Griller 5050 Duo Gas and Charcoal Grill